cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

     :code:`my_variable.setUnits(myUnits)`.
 Add the units to the model using :code:`my_model.addUnits(myUnits)`.

+.. container:: nb

+    **Gotcha**  When you specify the :code:`Units` for a :code:`Variable` using its name then you may need to call the :code:`Model::linkUnits()` function before validating the model.
+If you see errors related to missing units which do in fact exist, then a call to the :code:`Model::linkUnits()` function is needed.

 .. container:: dothis

     **3.f** Call the validator to check your model for errors.
 You should see an